rubinlinux/dokumagicacl/README.txt

 ====== MagicACL ======

-Originally written for [[:web:wiki:classes|automatic class wikis]], the MagicACL dokuwiki plugin allows acl rule generation based on the current namespace/page in the wiki.
-This works with along with the revamped single sign-on dokuwiki auth plugin which generates dokuwiki group membership to grant access to users automatically based upon various directory/mysql db properties (eg. Class Wiki and personal pages).
+Originally written for our class wikis, the MagicACL dokuwiki plugin allows acl rule generation based on the current namespace/page in the wiki.
+This is most useful with modified dokuwiki auth modules which generate dokuwiki group membership automatically based upon various directory/mysql db properties (eg. ldap groups become dokuwiki groups become wiki page for that group whose members can view/modify them).

 <note warning>
 This plugin depends on patching dokuwiki, if access to media files is to work correctly.